The mystery of the dark bodies

 During the months and years that followed, they were able to observe the orbital motion of this star, which was given the designation S2.
 It orbits the centre of the galaxy (Sagittarius A*) once every 15.2 years at a speed of 5000 kilometres per second.
 From the motion of S2 and other stars, the astronomers concluded that around 4.5 million solar masses are concentrated in a region the size of our planetary system.
 There is only one plausible explanation for such a density: a gigantic black hole.

 Our Milky Way is no exception: the scientists believe that these mass monsters lurk at the centres of most galaxies – some even much larger than Sagittarius A*.
-A black hole of approx. 6.6 billion solar masses is located inside a giant galaxy known as M87!
-Like Sagittarius A*, this stellar system 53 million light years away is also part of the observation programme of the Event Horizon Telescope.
+A black hole of approx. 6.5 billion solar masses is located inside a giant galaxy known as Messier 87!
+Like Sagittarius A*, this stellar system 55 million light years away is also part of the observation programme of the Event Horizon Telescope.
+And indeed, astronomers made a discovery in the elliptical giant galaxy M 87: the first observation of a shadow, announced on April 10, 2019, is regarded as the direct evidence of a galactical gravity trap.